-- Most health insurance plans distinguish between in-network and out-of-network medical providers and pay them accordingly.
+- Most health plans distinguish between in-network and out-of-network providers and pay them accordingly

 - A large number of plans pay a lesser amount to out-of-network providers

-- Some plans may not reimburse out-of-network providers
+- Some plans pay nothing to out-of-network providers

 - A patient may receive a surprise statement when an in-network facility contracts with out-of-network ancillary providers.

-- Ancillary providers may include surgeons, anesthesiologists, radiologists, pathologists, and others.
+- Ancillary providers include surgeons, anesthesiologists, radiologists, and pathologists

-- It is unknown at this time how far federal legislation will go to protect the pockets of Indiana accident victims treated or transported by out-of-network facilities and medical providers
+- It is unknown at this time how far federal legislation will go to protect the pockets of Indiana accident victims treated or transported by out-of-network providers

-- The state of Indiana passed legislation against surprise billing in 2020, but failed to include protections for accident victims who were transported or unwittingly treated by out-of-network providers.
+- Indiana passed legislation against surprise billing in 2020 but failed to include protections for accident victims who were transported or unwittingly treated by out-of-network providers.

 No doubt by now you have heard about a practice known as Surprise Billing, commonly known as Balance Billing.
 The term surprise billing accurately describes a patient billing generated by an out-of-network treating healthcare provider, most notably for treatment received in an emergency facility after an automobile crash, trucking collision, or motorcycle accident.
-“We see this all the time in our law practice, states Indianapolis eastside motorcycle accident lawyer Charlie Ward, when our clients, critically injured in a vehicular crash, have been transported and/or treated in trauma centers across Indiana.”
-But accident victims are not the only patients that may receive a surprise billing in the mail.
+“We see this all the time in our law practice, states Indianapolis eastside motorcycle accident lawyer Charlie Ward, when our injured clients have been transported and/or treated in trauma centers across Indiana.”

 What is an Explanation of Benefits (EOB)?

 An Explanation of Benefits commonly referred to as an EOB is a statement from the health insurer, (group, individual, Medicare, etc.) listing charges and benefits paid for medical services rendered to the patient.
-The EOB will reflect any healthcare provider discounts contractually required, co-pays received, insurance payments made to the provider (if any), along with any balance you might owe for the provider’s services.
-If you have not yet met your annual deductible, this too will be taken into consideration and factored into the amount you owe to the healthcare provider.
+The EOB will reflect any healthcare provider discounts contractually required, co-pays, insurance payments made to the provider (if any), along with any balance you might owe for the provider’s services.
+If you have not yet met your annual deductible, your insurance company will also factor out-of-pocket costs into your portion of the bill.

 For each medical bill incurred, an EOB is generated by your health insurance company to explain how your benefits were applied.
 By the time you access your Explanation of Benefits, the health insurer would have already settled their portion with your medical provider.
-Any remaining balance will be billed to the patient, guardian or estate by the medical provider.
+The patient, guardian, or estate will receive the remaining balance from the medical provider.

 Provider discounts are a fundamental benefit of your policy

-Consumers are aware that healthcare services are not only excessively high, but may appear extremely unreasonable without the benefits provided by health insurers.
-If it were not so, Medicare would compensate more than the “reasonable,” fractional reimbursement rate to their Medicare-assigned providers, in comparison with marketplace, group, and individual cost-share insurance rates of reimbursement.
+Consumers are aware that healthcare services are not only excessively high but appear extremely unreasonable without the benefits provided by health insurers.
+If it were not so, Medicare would compensate more than a “reasonable,” fractional reimbursement rate to Medicare-assigned providers, compared with the marketplace, group, and individual cost-share rates of reimbursement.
 But a key benefit that insurance companies offer their customers is the discount on services, prescriptions, vision, and dental.

 Your healthcare plan is a binding contract between you and your health insurance company.
 By joining a health plan, you receive discounts that uninsured patients do not receive.
 Most employer-offered insurance, individual, and marketplace plans make a distinction between in-network and out-of-network healthcare facilities and providers.

-Healthcare insurance companies negotiate a contract with in-network medical facilities and providers that deliver discounts that are passed on to their insureds.
-The plan honors the negotiated rate for each service rendered by your in-network healthcare providers—and a lesser rate or naught, for services provided by an out-of-network provider.
-In the end, how much the plan reimburses the provider depends in part, upon their network status with the insurer and the patient’s remaining deductible for out-of-pocket expenditures.
-After the plan pays their portion, the patient is billed by the medical provider and is responsible for the balance of the bill―hence the term “Balance Billing.”
-For medical services provided by an out-of-network provider, the balance bill can be excessive and shocking.
+Healthcare insurance companies negotiate a contract with in-network medical facilities and providers.
+The insured receive discounts passed down from their health insurance contracts.
+The plan honors the negotiated rate for each service provided by your in-network healthcare providers.
+And a lesser rate or naught, for services provided by an out-of-network provider.
+In the end, how much the plan reimburses the provider depends upon their network status and the patient’s remaining deductible.
+After the plan pays their portion, the provider bills the patient who is responsible for the balance of the bill―hence the term “Balance Billing.”
+For services provided by an out-of-network provider, the balance bill can be excessive and shocking.

 Why would an insured patient or accident victim receive a surprise billing?